 - Static holds can be utilized.

-- You can reduce intensity if you increase volume.
+- You can reduce the intensity if you increase volume.

 - Longer rest periods between workouts.
 Spend more time above than below baseline.

-- The true benefit of HIT comes from looking a long time horizon where an athlete doesn’t get hurt year after year.
-In the near term other training methods may be equal or slightly better, but once risk and a long time horizon is factored in, I believe HIT wins.
+- The true benefit of HIT comes from looking at a long time horizon where an athlete doesn’t get hurt year after year.
+In the near term, other training methods may be equal or slightly better, but once risk and a long time horizon are factored in, I believe HIT wins.

 - Arthur Jones is a genius.